arulami/Calabash-android/Zenly-app/README.md

 #Calabash-android installation guide for Zenly

-    We are going to use email app and Zenly app for temporary sharing location
+  Test email app and Zenly app for temporary sharing location using calabash-android

 - Delete the email app if already present in emulator or Device

-- clone the project using
+- Clone the project using

 ```
 $ git clone https://github.com/arulami/Calabash-android.git